nilesh2797/iclr-blogposts-2026/_posts/2026-04-27-trade-offs-in-llm-compute-for-reasoning-intensive-information-retrieval.md

 layout: distill
 title: Trade-offs in LLM Compute for Reasoning-Intensive Information Retrieval

-description: "Large Language Models have become essential for reasoning-intensive information retrieval, but their computational cost raises a critical question: where should compute be allocated for maximum effectiveness?
-Using the BRIGHT benchmark and the Gemini 2.5 model family, we systematically evaluate trade-offs across model strength, inference-time thinking depth, and reranking depth.
-Our controlled experiments reveal the marginal gains of investing compute in query expansion versus reranking, providing practical guidance for optimizing cost-performance in LLM-augmented retrieval pipelines."
+description: "The BRIGHT benchmark (ICLR 2025 Spotlight) revealed that reasoning-intensive information retrieval requires LLM-augmented pipelines, but this raises a critical resource allocation question: where should computational budget be invested for maximum effectiveness?
+We conduct a systematic study on BRIGHT using the Gemini 2.5 model family, evaluating trade-offs across model strength, inference-time thinking depth, and reranking depth.
+Our controlled experiments quantify the marginal gains of allocating compute to query expansion versus reranking, providing practical guidance for optimizing LLM-based retrieval systems on reasoning-intensive tasks."
 date: 2026-04-27
 future: true
 htmlwidgets: true